rindow/rindow-database-pdo/README.md

 "Rindow - database - pdo" is one of implementation by PHP - PDO for data access abstracted by the rindow framework.
 Developers can choose other implementations as well.

-Currently the following adapters are available.
+Currently the following adapters are available

 - Raw SQL database access
 - DAO Consistent Exceptions